 The goal is to increase the rate of childhood growth, or what is known as the “height velocity”, rather than to adjust the final height of the patient.
 A child with TS will usually take growth hormone until their height velocity decreases to about 2 cm with a bone age of at least 13-14 years.
 Bone age does not necessarily correlate with the age of the patient, which means it is possible for a child to take growth hormone beyond 14 years of age.
 There are additional factors that can affect adult height, which can vary based on the individual, whether it be genetics, ethnicity, or general health.
 The final height for an adult patient will improve if treatment is started at a young age, after the recognizable features of slow growth are caught early.

 When Should Growth Hormone Therapy Start?

-It is recommended that GH therapy start as soon as a patient is diagnosed with TS.
-However, the preferred age to initiate treatment is between 4-6 years of age, and preferably before 12-13 years old to get the most effective level of growth.
+It is recommended that Growth Hormone therapy start as soon as a patient is diagnosed with TS.
+However, the preferred age to initiate hormone treatment therapy is between 4-6 years of age, and preferably before 12-13 years old to get the most effective level of growth.
 Additionally, research conducted by The Toddler Study indicates that treatment initiated earlier can have even more substantial effects on childhood growth.
 It’s important that you seek medical advice for concerns regarding when it is appropriate to begin treatment, and always consider what is comfortable for you and your loved one.

 Side Effects/Risks for Growth Hormone Treatment